Plibersek sets timeframe for EPBC shake-up after release of 'confronting' environment report

 Advertisement

+She is also sticking by Labor's 43 per cent 2030 emissions reduction target, despite the alarming findings of the latest five-yearly State of the Environment report.

+Ms Plibersek appeared at the National Press Club on Tuesday following the release of the report.

-The new government has also committed to a goal of protecting 30 per cent of the nation's land and 30 per cent of its oceans by 2030, as well as scoping out new national parks and marine parks.
+She also announced a new goal of protecting 30 per cent of the nation's land and 30 per cent of its oceans by 2030, as well as plans to scope out new national parks and marine parks.

-Ms Plibersek made the announcements during an appearance at the National Press Club, which followed the release of the latest five-yearly State of the Environment report on Tuesday.

-The report found the environment was in poor and deteriorating condition as it struggles under the pressures of climate change, habitat loss, invasive species, mining and pollution.
+The report found Australian's environment was in poor and deteriorating condition as it struggles under the pressures of climate change, habitat loss, invasive species, mining and pollution.

 It revealed a nation in the grips of a wildlife extinction crisis, which is set to worsen as the fallout to the 2019-20 Black Summer bushfires continues.